openshift/openshift-pep/openshift-pep-013-openshift-3.md

 ![image objects and relationships](https://raw.githubusercontent.com/openshift/openshift-pep/master/images/pep-013-image-model-relationships.png)

 ##### **Docker Image**
-An executable image that represents a runnable component (web app, mysql, etc), a set of exposed ports, and an set of directories that represent persistent storage across container restarts
+An executable image that represents a runnable component (web app, mysql, etc), a set of exposed ports, and a set of directories that represent persistent storage across container restarts

 * an image may have extended metadata beyond that specified in the Dockerfile/registry
     * how many instances of the image are required for normal function (1, 1..N)
     * the environment variables it exposes that must be generated or specified (beyond the defaults in the Dockerfile itself)
     * additional port metadata describing what type of network services are exposed
   * named commands that may be run inside of an image for performing specific actions
-* each image (contents and metadata) are immutable and changing them requires creating a new image (the reference to older image data or older metadata may be preserved)
+* each image (contents and metadata) is immutable and changing it requires creating a new image (the reference to older image data or older metadata may be preserved)
 * image metadata may change over successive versions of an image - multiple images may share the same metadata
 * any image can be executed (which runs its default command/entrypoint), but different images may have different roles and thus not be suitable for execution as a network service
   * An example is an image that contains scripts for backing up a database - the image might be used by a service like cron to periodically execute tasks against a remote DB, but the image itself is not useful for hosting the DB